GENIVI/hmi-layout-gdp/README.md

 -----------
 * Open Qt Creator
 * Open Project and select genivi-11-hmi.pro from the top level of the repository
+* On the first run Qt Creator will ask you to configure your project.
+The default proposal will be a Desktop configuration using already installed compilers, so you should probably be able to just hit "OK".
 * Press the green Play button

 Usage